-Also, in March 2020, the President of the United States signed into law the "Coronavirus Aid, Relief, and Economic Security (CARES) Act."
+In March 2020, the President of the United States signed into law the "Coronavirus Aid, Relief, and Economic Security (CARES) Act."
 The CARES Act, among other things, appropriated funds for the Coronavirus Relief Fund to be used to make payments for specified uses to state, territorial, local, and tribal governments.
-There is no assurance the Authority is eligible for these funds or will be able to obtain them.
-The Authority continues to examine the impact that the CARES Act may have on its operations.
+In December 2020, "The Consolidated Appropriations (CA) Act" was passed.
+The CA Act, among other things, provided for an extension of time to spend any CARES Act funds until December 31, 2021, and provided funding for education, healthcare, broadband, and transportation.